First Nations & Pasifika XV

-First Nations & Pasifika XV is a newly formed Australian-based rugby union team set to take on the British & Irish Lions during their 2025 tour of Australia.
-The team would be made up of players with Indigenous Australian or Pacific Islander origin.
+First Nations & Pasifika XV is an Australian-based rugby union team which played the British & Irish Lions during their 2025 tour of Australia.
+The team was made up of players with Indigenous Australian or Pacific Islander origin.

 Background

 Originally, the British and Irish Lions were scheduled to play nine matches on their tour of Australia.
 This included the Melbourne Rebels, whom went into administration in January 2024 and were dropped from the tour schedule as a result.
 The First Nations & Pasifika XV were formed by Rugby Australia to replace the disbanded Melbourne Rebels side, to maintain a 9-match tour for the Lions.
 The team was to be made up of indigenous Australian and Pacific Islands heritage players, with the match scheduled to take place on 22 July 2025 at the Docklands Stadium in Melbourne.
 It was aimed that the team would be made up of New Zealand All Blacks internationals that were playing abroad, and ineligible otherwise to play international rugby for the All Blacks.

 On 19 May, former Wallabies forward and Tonga head coach Toutai Kefu was named head coach, whilst on 26 May, Glen Ella, Sekope Kepu, Simon Raiwalui and Tana Umaga were named assistants.
-On 26 June, it was announced that the former Australian international Kurtley Beale would be the captain of the team.The jersey was chosen as a result of a public vote run by Rugby Australia.
+On 26 June, it was announced that the former Australian international Kurtley Beale would be the captain of the team.
+The jersey was chosen as a result of a public vote run by Rugby Australia.

+In 2026 they are scheduled to play their second fixture against Tonga at the Teufaiva Sport Stadium in Nuku'alofa.